 About Dr. Nina Bayerl (née Schäffner)

-Nina's area of expertise includes IP law and competition law, with special focus on the fields of life sciences, telecommunication and semiconductor technology.
+Nina Bayerl's area of expertise includes IP law and competition law with a focus on patent disputes in the life sciences and tech sectors.

 Before joining Freshfields, Nina wrote a doctoral thesis on patent strategies within the pharmaceutical sector at the Max Planck Institute for Innovation and Competition as a scholarship holder.